bioepirnet-lab/malaria-spatiotemporal-model-nigeria/README.md

-# Malaria Spatio-Temporal Model – Nigeria
+# Spatio-Temporal and Mathematical Modeling of Malaria Burden and Intervention Efficacy in Nigeria
 This repository contains the **R and Python code** for the study:

 **"Spatio-Temporal and Mathematical Modeling of Malaria Burden and Intervention Efficacy in Nigeria."**